usexfg/COLD-DAO/README.md

 **XFG Interest Rate** : as COLD and XFG are the same supply by atomic unit (only decimal place differs) interest is paid using a **supply** ratio of $COLD to $XFG as 1:100000 or 1 $XFG = 0.00001 $COLD

-                       Every time XFG doubles/halves in price, COLD interest rates will rise/fall by half.
+                       Every time XFG doubles/halves in price, interest rates in Red Mercury will rise/fall by half.

                        XFG at $0.0015 =  80% APR paid in COLD
                        XFG at $0.0030 =  120% APR paid in COLD